It’s all about…the barcode?

 Also, there may be small but important differences between two products (similar collectibles with slight color differences, for example).
 Computer-readable things like barcodes that are the same all the way from the ecommerce system clear through to the 3PL’s packing and picking system helps reduce human or process errors.

 Here are two things you can do to ensure your barcodes are up to your 3PL standards:

 - Make sure that your codes are printed at a reasonable size and quality, or the code reading device may not be able to scan it.

 - Provide a physical sample of your code to your 3PL in advance.

 There you go.
-It really is all about the barcode – without a good one, products can’t be fulfilled.
+The importance of barcodes lies in how they keep us organized – without a good one, products can’t be fulfilled.